apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/queries_and_results/README.md

 ```

 ## Async
-The *Java driver* provides native support for asynchronous programming since it
+The *Java Driver* provides native support for asynchronous programming since it
 is built on top of an [asynchronous protocol](../../../manual/native_protocol/),
 please see [this page](../../../manual/async/) for best practices regarding asynchronous programming
-with the *Java driver*.
+with the *Java Driver*.

 [planetCCqlLink]: http://www.planetcassandra.org/making-the-change-from-thrift-to-cql/